Pick's Organic Farm was setup in 1999 by Nicky Chambers and Tim Pick. Tim and Nicky were cousins and knew each other all their lives.

 A new Farmshop, Butcher’s Shop and the move to Farmers’ Markets

 The move into farmer’s markets came later when Alex Duthie from Leicestershire Food Links came to visit in 2003.
 Through Business Link Pick’s applied for a Business Enterprise Scheme grant and were successful.
 This allowed for the conversion of the farm into the farmshop, the development of the tea rooms and the butcher’s shop.
 It also enabled us to recruit our first onsite butcher as well as buy one ‘setup’ for market.

 Today and the future.

-Today Pick’s is still very much a family business Nicky’s son Ryan continues to help out where needed even though he has his own career as an electrician and Nicky’s daughter Sophie stands markets and manages the payroll despite doing a full-time masters degree.
-The farm now caters for/stands at hundreds of markets and events each year across the country and if there’s a farmer’s market near you then we hope it won’t be long before you too can buy some fabulous natural organic produce that will give you the same bounce-in-your-step that Nicky and Tim have been feeling all these years due to knowledge of the provenance and natural simplicity of the food you have bought.
+Today Pick’s is still very much a family business Nicky’s son Ryan continues to help out where needed even though he has his own career as an electrician and Nicky’s daughter Sophie stands markets and manages the payroll despite working full-time for a large international charity.
+The farm now caters for/stands at hundreds of markets and events each year across the country and if there’s a farmer’s market near you then we hope it won’t be long before you too can buy some fabulous natural organic produce that will give you the same bounce-in-your-step that we have been feeling all these years due to knowledge of the provenance and natural simplicity of the food you have bought.